dganesan/mhealth-course/chapter3-activityrecognition/ch3-detection-vs-classification.md

 To wrap it up, while both step counting and activity classification revolve around understanding human movement, they cater to different scales of analysis.
 Step counting is about detecting individual events, while activity classification seeks to recognize broader patterns over longer timescales.
 As we transition from counting steps to recognizing activities, we move from a micro-scale, detection-based paradigm to a macro-scale, classification-based paradigm, better suited for understanding the intricate tapestry of human behavior.

 ## Implementing feature extraction in Python

+Lets look at how you can split the data into windows of appropriate size and extract features from that window of data in python.

 ### The `resample` function